sumitgupta28/terraform/README.md

     1. What is modules and Terraform Registry?
     2. How to configure Module Source .
     3. How to create simple module and use it.
+    4. How to use the ouput variable from module.

 - [06-terraform-state](./06-terraform-state/README.md)